 What exactly do you do?

-At the heart of all my work is drawing.
+At the heart of all my work is listening and drawing.
 Drawing to make complex information clear, simple, and fun.
 I go to meetings, events, and conferences and draw out what people are saying in large-scale illustrated visual notes, right there in real-time, where everyone can see.
 I also create visuals from print, audio, or video files.
 I create hand-drawn animations, too.
 And sometimes, I teach about visual thinking and creativity.
 And, yes, this is my real, full-time job!

 How'd you get into this kind of work?